What is a �Feis�?

-In the dance hall you will notice all the “stages” and vendors.
+In the dance hall you will notice all the stages and vendors.
 Between them is a lot of empty room.
-You are welcomed (encouraged) to bring a picnic blanket and comfortable folding chairs to set up as your “camp” in this empty area.
+You are welcomed (encouraged) to bring a picnic blanket and comfortable folding chairs to set up as your camp in this empty area.
 When feising, you spend a bit of time waiting between competitions, so camping makes the experience much more pleasant.
-Please note that some areas are marked off with tape as “walking” passages and these must be kept clear at all times.
+Please note that some areas are marked off as walking passages and these must be kept clear at all times.
 If possible, try to camp near the stage where your dancer is competing.

 Get your bearings

 After settling in, you will want to read the stage assignment list and figure out when exactly your competitor is actually competing.
 During the day competitions may be moved to different stages to move things along.
 So it is very important to listen carefully to the announcements during the day.
 Also, some of these competitions have only a few competitors and so finish quickly - so it is also important to keep track of what competition is running on each stage.
 To help you keep track each stage will have two signs: Now and Next.
 This shows you what competition is on stage now, and which will come up next.